wenbo5565/AppliedProject_AdvancedLaneFinding/ProjectWriteUp.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in [Jupyter Project Notebook](https://github.com/wenbo5565/AppliedProject_AdvancedLaneFinding/blob/master/Advanced%20Lane%20Findings.ipynb)
+I did this in cell [14]  [Jupyter Project Notebook](https://github.com/wenbo5565/AppliedProject_AdvancedLaneFinding/blob/master/Advanced%20Lane%20Findings.ipynb)

 Steps for radius (for each of lane)
 * Get the fitted x and y in the pixel space and convert them to physical space